-Mark Cirillo’s Pizza Cultura tells the story of the world’s most popular dish: from its Neapolitan origins to its arrival in America; from its first appearance in Canada in the 1950s to the endless styles and varieties that have developed since.
+Written by Cucinato Studio co-founder Mark Cirillo, Pizza Cultura tells the story of the world’s most popular dish: from its Neapolitan origins to its arrival in America; from its first appearance in Canada in the 1950s to the endless styles and varieties that have developed since.

 Pizza Cultura features interviews with top Italian pizza chefs like Franco Pepe (Pepe in Grani), Enzo Coccia (La Notizia) and Gino Sorbillo (Pizzeria Sorbillo).
 You’ll also hear from local chefs like Rocco Agostino (Pizzeria Libretto) and Rob Gentile (Buca), and industry voices like Sam and Domenic Primucci (Pizza Nova), Elena Mammoliti (Terroni), Ettore Pugliese (Vesuvio’s) and Giustino Iorio (Viva Napoli).

 Photographed by one of Toronto’s leading food photographers, Rick O’Brien, the book features images from Toronto’s top pizzerias, plus a wealth of archive photos from Italy, Canada and US.